EntySec/SeaShell/README.md

     </a>
 </p>

-SeaShell Framework is an iOS post-exploitation framework that exploits the CoreTrust bug to remotely access an iPhone or iPad.
+SeaShell Framework is an iOS post-exploitation framework that enables you to access the device remotely, control it and extract sensitive information.

 ## Features